Genseishin Justirisers: The Justirisers

 Shinya Hiraga is a 2nd-year College student in Kyonan University majoring in robotic engineering.
 Shinya is much more serious than either Shouta or Yuka, and although he uses his powers as to fight, the fighting troubles him.
 He does not believe in just fighting to protect humanity, and questions why they were given the power, and what for.
 It takes much for anyone to become friends with him, and earning his trust is hard.
 Sometimes his strong heroic sense of chivalry leads to protecting Mio since he has deep feelings for the guardian, lest he wants to protect her from any harm.
 Several females high school students called him "Shin-sama".
 A running gag in the series where Yuka's Lacrosse teammates; Rio Matsubara and Asami Segawa looking him.
 He decided running away from them, making his college friends teasing about it.
 His awakening traces back from the same incident as Yuka which he helped in the evacuation of those running away from the attack, but caught himself nearly crushed by the rubble caused in which the Justi Power of Thunder indwelled him and created a similar barrier that protected him.
 And he was given Gant's In Loader as a result.
-Using the In Loader, Shinya transforms into Riser Gant, the Justiriser that is formed by combination with 'Wisdom' in his body and uses the power of it.
+Using the In Loader, Shinya transforms into Riser Gant, the Justiriser that is formed by fusing with the 'Wisdom' element within his body and uses its power.
 The design of his black-colored suit's is based on the Japanese Yamabushi (Hermit Monks of the Shugendo Doctrine), with the helmet design having the Tortoise Motif.
 Gant's Justi Power harnesses Thunder energy and specializes in ranged combat.
 Riser Gant's main weapon is the twin-barreled shotgun "Gant Slugger" that works effectively in medium-to-long range shooting.
 The weapon can also be changed into another form called the "Gant Rifle" for longer-range precision shooting.
 As a shooting weapon, the Gant Slugger/Rifle expedites energy for its shooting moves and requires a re-holstering of the weapon to replenish the energy within the weapon for prolonged combat.
 The "Gant Slugger" can be powered-up to become the "Gant Buster" which activates two additional barrels at the centre of the weapon as well as the Target Anchor that locks onto the enemy, allowing Gant to perform this form's finisher "Varsus Cannon" that shoots out powerful lightning bolts from all its barrels to pulverize his enemy, while another of Gant's finisher "Thrust Shoot" can be performed with the "Gant Rifle" mode.